dwarvesf/brainery/earn/tech-radar-report.md

 ---
 tags:
   - tooling
-title: Tech radar status report
+title: Tech Radar Report
 date: 2023-10-17
-description:
+description: null
 authors:
   - thanh
 menu: earn
-toc: false
+toc: null
-notice:
+notice: null
+type: tooling
+show_frontmatter: true
 bounty: 60
-due_date:
+due_date: null
 status: Open
 PICs:
   - thanh
-type: tooling
 ---

 Create a Discord bot to send notification to a channel when status of a radar item change or a new research or experiment has been made for the blip.